 Providing transparent and fact-based nutrition information to help consumers make informed choices is a key element of the food and beverage industry’s commitment to WHO’s 2004 Global Strategy on Diet, Physical Activity and Health.
 We provide consumers with practical health and nutrition information using a variety of tools and media, including on-pack labelling, point-of-sale materials, company websites, social media apps, help lines, brochures and newsletters.
 We support nutrition literacy and education initiatives around the world to promote healthy eating awareness and behaviours conducive to a healthy, active lifestyle.

-"The provision of nutrition information to consumers forms the cornerstone of any policy framework to address poor dietary intakes.
-At a global level – or where there are no legislative requirements already in place – IFBA members will ensure that, as a minimum, our products provide nutrition information on-pack per portion for the key nutrients of public health interest.
+The provision of nutrition information to consumers forms the cornerstone of any policy framework to address improving dietary intakes.
+At a global level – or where there are no legislative requirements already in place – IFBA members will ensure that, as a minimum, our products provide nutrition information at the point of sale for the key nutrients of public health interest.

 For packaged foods and beverages, point of sale means the package as it is the key communication vehicle.
 For restaurants that provide meals, point of sale includes tray liners, menu boards and other means of communication.
 Where the provision of nutrition information at the point of sale may not be practical (e.g. due to limited space or type of packaging) we will ensure that this information is provided to consumers in other forms (e.g. websites, social media apps, help lines, or other means).

 In May 2008, IFBA member companies committed to provide nutrition information to consumers in support of WHO’s 2004 Global Strategy on Diet, Physical Activity and Health.
 Since that time, members have made significant progress on a global scale in implementing their commitment.
 In November 2010 members adopted a set of “Principles for a global approach to fact-based nutrition labeling”.